Greater China Business Association

 "My life needed a challenge," said the finance and accounting major from Jinan in Shandong Province.
 "I'd been studying English since I was 12, and I wanted to study abroad because China isn't as diverse as the United States.
 I'm really in to different cultures, and I wanted the opportunity to interact with other cultures and to practice my English."

 After talking with several friends who had attended the University of Iowa, she knew Iowa was the perfect place for her.

-"It's not like the larger cities of Los Angeles or New York where there is a large Chinese group living there and where you needn't speak English much," she says.
+"It's not like the larger cities of Los Angeles or New York where there is a large Chinese group living there and where you needn't speak English much," said Zhou.
 "Iowa City is a town where international students fit in because people are friendly and willing to talk with you, plus there aren't a lot of distractions from study, which is a bonus."